 2020 AGM Celebrating 50 Years of Partnerships– Cancelled

-Due to COVID-19 the public AGM usually held in the spring annually was canceled.
-To see the annual report for 2019 refer to webpage.
+Due to COVID-19 the public AGM usually held in the spring annually was cancelled.
+To see the annual report for 2019 refer to the webpage.

 2019 AGM – May 23, 2019 – Courtyard by Marriott